-- A lack of support from friends or family
+- Lack of support from friends or family members

 - Domestic violence*

-All of the above factors can lead to depression even in people who are not pregnant.
-However, pregnancy exacerbates each of these risk factors, making it a recipe for poor mental health.
+Any of the above factors can lead to severe depression even in people who are not pregnant.
+However, pregnancy can exacerbate each of these risk factors and increase the risk of developing a depressive disorder.